team-dev-docs/devdocsprod-dev-docs/docs/VS Code Commands/Generate-High-Level-Context-for-Folders.md

 The relevant configuration options for generating a high-level context for a folder in the `dev-docs.json` file are:

 1. **`ai.contextDirs`**: An array of directory paths that should be considered for context generation.
 By default, it includes `["src/utils", "src/helpers"]`.
-2. **`ai.internalTypeFilters`**: An array of types or elements that should be included in the context generation process.
-By default, it includes a wide range of types such as classes, methods, functions, and more.
+2. **`ai.onboardingTypeFilters`**: An array of types or elements that should be included in the context generation process.
+This option helps tailor the output for onboarding purposes.
 3. **`customRoot`**: A string that specifies the custom root directory for your project.
 This can be useful if your project is located within a monorepo or a specific subdirectory.
 4. **`workspaceRoot`**: A string that represents the absolute path to your project's root directory.